feierxx/Medicaid-Forecasting/README.md

 ### Medicaid Expenditure
 **State-wise Expenditure**

 State-wise expenditure data is sourced from the U.S. Department of Health and Human Services to ensure reliability ([MFCU](https://oig.hhs.gov/fraud/medicaid-fraud-control-units-mfcu/)).
 This data, available in the Expenditure & Statistics section, covers expenditures from all 50 states starting from 2010.
 It is primarily used for expenditure forecasting in Illinois and for visualization analysis.
-The cleansed data has already been uploaded.
+The cleansed data has already been uploaded [cleanead expenditure data by state](/Medicaid-Forecasting/by_state.csv].

 **Total Expenditure**